+Excellent Good Acceptable Below Average Poor

 11. Describe the strengths of the academic specialist/counselor; please be specific and give examples.

 12. What could the academic specialist/counselor do to improve his/her effectiveness?

-Would you recommend this academic specialist/counselor to other students and would you utilize their services again?
+13. Would you recommend this academic specialist/counselor to other students and would you utilize their services again?
 Why or why not?

-If you have any additional comments regarding any categories listed from Page 1, please elaborate below.
+14. If you have any additional comments regarding any categories listed from Page 1, please elaborate below.

-Appendix P GRIEVANCE - LEVEL I

-Cabrillo College Federation of Teachers
+Appendix P GRIEVANCE - LEVEL I Cabrillo College Federation of Teachers

-If CCFT is the grievant, list bargaining unit member(s) affected
+Grievant's Name

+Grievant's Name

 Address:

 Work phone: Home phone:

 Department/Division:

 Immediate Supervisor:

 Person to whom Level I response should be sent:

 Statement of Grievance (include names, dates and places necessary for a complete understanding of grievance):

 Specific section(s) of the contract which the grievant believes have been violated:

 Specific actions which will remedy the grievance:

 Date when attempt at informal resolution was made to immediate supervisor:

 Grievant's Signature: Date:

 Level I Decision:

-Signature of immediate supervisor: Date:
+Signature of immediate supervisor: